cynthialmy/snapsell-backend/examples/react-native/PAYMENT_INTEGRATION.md

 ## Troubleshooting

+**"Requested path is invalid" error after payment:**
+- This happens if the success URL points to a non-existent path
+- **Solution:** Always pass `success_url` and `cancel_url` from frontend
+- Or deploy the `payment-success` Edge Function and use it as success URL
+- The webhook still processes payment even if redirect fails

 **Payment not processing:**
-- Check Stripe webhook is configured correctly
+- Check Stripe webhook is configured correctly in Stripe Dashboard
+- Verify webhook events are being received (check Stripe Dashboard → Webhooks → Events)
+- Check Edge Function logs in Supabase Dashboard → Edge Functions → Logs
 - Verify `STRIPE_PRODUCTS_MAPPING` is set in Supabase secrets
-- Check Edge Function logs in Supabase Dashboard
+- Check if `STRIPE_MODE` matches your Stripe account mode (test vs live)

 **Credits not added:**
+- **Most common:** Frontend not refreshing user data after payment
+- **Solution:** Call `refreshUser()` or refetch user profile after returning from payment
-- Verify webhook received `checkout.session.completed` event
+- Verify webhook received `checkout.session.completed` event in Stripe Dashboard
-- Check `stripe_payments` table for payment record
+- Check `stripe_payments` table: `SELECT * FROM stripe_payments ORDER BY created_at DESC LIMIT 5;`
+- Check user credits: `SELECT id, credits FROM users_profile WHERE id = 'your_user_id';`
 - Verify user_id matches in checkout session metadata
+- Check Edge Function logs for webhook processing errors

 **Checkout URL not opening:**
 - Ensure `expo-linking` is installed
 - Check URL format is valid
 - Test with `Linking.canOpenURL()` first

+**Webhook not receiving events:**
+- Verify webhook URL is correct: `https://YOUR_PROJECT_REF.supabase.co/functions/v1/stripe-webhook`
+- Check webhook is active in Stripe Dashboard
+- Verify webhook secret matches (`STRIPE_WEBHOOK_SECRET` or `STRIPE_WEBHOOK_SECRET_SANDBOX`)
+- Test webhook by sending a test event from Stripe Dashboard

 ## Security Notes